 \section{Abstract}

-The goal of this paper is to generalize a statement of Drinfeld that Yangians can be constructed as limit forms of the quantum loop algebras to super case.
-We establish the connections between quantum loop superalgebra and super Yangian of general linear Lie superalgebra $\mathfrak{gl}_{M|N}$ in $RTT$-presentation.
-We also apply the same argument to twisted super Yangian of the ortho-symplectic Lie superalgebra.
-For this purpose, we introduce the twisted quantum loop superalgebra as a one-sided coideal of quantum group superalgebra $\mathrm{U}_q(\mathfrak{gl}_{M|2n})$ with respect to the comultiplication.
-There is a PBW type basis of this coideal sub-superalgebra derived from its $\mathbb{A}$-form.
+The goal of this paper is to generalize a statement by Drinfeld, asserting that Yangians can be constructed as limit forms of the quantum loop algebras, to the super case.
+We establish a connection between quantum loop superalgebra and super Yangian of the general linear Lie superalgebra $\mathfrak{gl}_{M|N}$ in RTT type presentation.
+In particular, we derive the Poincar\'e-Birkhoff-Witt(PBW) theorem for the quantum loop superalgebra $\mathrm{U}_q\big(\mathfrak{Lgl}_{M|N}\big)$.
+Additionally, we investigate the application of the same argument to twisted super Yangian of the ortho-symplectic Lie superalgebra.
+For this purpose, we introduce the twisted quantum loop superalgebra as a one-sided coideal of $\mathrm{U}_q\big(\mathfrak{Lgl}_{M|2n}\big)$ with respect to the comultiplication.